Frequently Asked Questions

 Evidential hearings began on 10 May 2022 and run in blocks.

-The last block of hearings started in November 2023 and ran until early December.
-The next block is due to take place in early 2024.
+The last block of hearings took place in June 2024.
+The next block is due to take place in October 2024.

 Hearing dates are announced on the Inquiry's website.